Ed Tarver: Career

 Tarver served as a law clerk for United States federal judge Dudley H. Bowen Jr. after graduating from law school.
 He then spent 17 years working for an Augusta law firm.

 Tarver ran in the 2004 election to represent the 22nd district in the Georgia State Senate.
 He lost in the Democratic Party primary election to Charles Walker.
 After Walker was convicted on charges of corruption, Tarver won the 2005 special election to succeed him.
 He was sworn in as United States Attorney in December 2009, becoming the first African American United States Attorney from the Southern District of Georgia.
 He resigned from the state Senate when he was confirmed at U.S. Attorney.
 A 2017 Savannah Morning News editorial said that Tarver was "one of the best U.S. attorneys in a long line of professional prosecutors who have held this important appointed post."
 Tarver considered running for the 2016 election to the United States Senate as a member of the Democratic Party.
 In 2017, at the beginning of the presidency of Donald Trump, Tarver was asked to resign.

 In February 2020, Tarver registered to run in the 2020 special election.
 Despite early polls showing him with the support of up to 5% of voters, he failed to gain traction in the primary as Democrats rallied around eventual winner Raphael Warnock.
 In the first round of the election, Tarver finished 14th out of 20 candidates with 26,333 or 0.54% of the vote.

 Personal life and death

 Tarver's wife of six years is Carol Dale Thompson.
-He had two children from a prior marriage.
+He has two children from a prior marriage.
 Ed Tarver died on February 9, 2024, at the age of 64 from complications following surgery in December.